-“Somewhere between 20 and 30 hives is about the most I can handle with a day job,” says Bruce Auchly, who keeps bees in the Great Falls area.
+Bruce Auchly keeps bees around the Great Falls area.
+“Somewhere between 20 and 30 hives is about the most I can handle with a day job”

 When the C.M.
 Russell Museum in Great Falls bills this exhibit as a “once-in-a-lifetime” experience, they are not kidding.

 Spring through fall is the easiest time to visit the National Bison Range.
 It has an amazing variety of animals—without the human hordes.

 When Christell Engram-Benson started the Great Falls Community Choir three years ago, she never dreamed they'd perform at Carnegie Hall.

 By GENEVIEVE JESSOP MARSH — Paul and Christiane von Reichert are some of the most dedicated urban farmers you’ll meet.
 They’ve convinced landlords to let them dig up apartment courtyards.
 They’ve grown veggies in community garden plots from Missoula to Kiel, Germany.
 They’ve traveled to friends’ yards in the Bitterroot to scratch out a little growing space.
 They’ve transported chickens in bicycle baskets to community gardens to fertilize in the fall (they also raised meat chickens in an apartment that didn’t allow pets).
 They’ve cured their onions on the porch of their third floor apartment.